 In addition to Philharmonia, GIYO offers select students the opportunity to perform in small ensembles.
 Originally directed by Beverly Fetter, these ensembles are currently led by Stephenie Powell, Director of Ensemble and String Development.
 Last year, the ensembles performed at local churches, weddings, service organization meetings, and civic celebrations.

-In 2013, our developmental strings orchestra, Symphonette, was formed to meet the need of early strings development in the area.
+In 2013, GIYO Symphonette, our mid-level strings orchestra, was formed.
 Membership is secured by audition, and most successful applicants have had at least one year of instruction on a stringed instrument.
-Symphonette is conducted by professional musician, Todd Lockwood.
+Todd Lockwood, Associate Principal Bass of the Jacksonville Symphony and an instructor at Jacksonville University serves as music director and conductor.
 Most Symphonette members audition successfully to become members of the full orchestra.
-Symphonette practices on Monday evenings, 6:30 to 8:00 pm, and offers two “Families and Friends” performances a year.
-Symphonette members also have the opportunity to play with the Symphonette Ensemble.
+Symphonette practices on Monday, 6:00 to 7:30 pm, and offers two “Families and Friends” concerts a year.
+Symphonette members also have the opportunity to play with the GIYO ensembles.

 In March of 2020, because of COVID-19, JOI!, a string orchestra for beginning elementary musicians, ceased its Sunday practices.
 Plans have been made to re-start this third orchestra in January of 2021.